DefaultRisk.com the web's biggest credit risk modeling resource.

 Wanhe Zhang of the University of Toronto

 Abstract: The Gaussian factor copula model is the market standard model for multi-name credit derivatives.
 Its main drawback is that factor copula models exhibit correlation smiles when calibrating against market tranche quotes.
-We introduce a multi-period factor copula model to overcome the calibration deficiency of factor copula models by allowing the factor loadings to be time-dependent.
+To overcome the calibration deficiency, we introduce a multi-period factor copula model by chaining one-period factor copula models.
+The correlation coefficients in our model are allowed to be time-dependent, and hence they are allowed to follow certain stochastic processes.
+Therefore, we can calibrate against market quotes more consistently.
 Usually, multi-period factor copula models require multi-dimensional integration, typically computed by Monte Carlo simulation, which makes calibration extremely time consuming.
 In our model, the portfolio loss of a completely homogeneous pool possesses the Markov property, thus we can compute the portfolio loss distribution analytically without multi-dimensional integration.
 Numerical results demonstrate the efficiency and flexibility of our model to match market quotes.

 Keywords: Dynamic correlation, Correlation smile, Factor copula, CDOs.